At this time, Medical Departures is no longer facilitating medical bookings in the Philippines.

 If the price is tempting, then your next step should always be to do some research.
-Check out the country, and ask yourself: would I be comfortable going there?
+Check out your destination country and ask yourself: would I be comfortable going there?
 What about any language barrier?
-The Philippines should at least put you at ease as far as the language is concerned – the vast majority of the population speaks English.

-And what about the medical staff – is their training to a high standard?
-We can answer that easily – yes is the short answer.
-Medical education is pretty evenly matched throughout the world these days.
-Globalization ensures new techniques and best practices are adopted quickly and in the Philippines, doctors spend at least six years at Medical School before graduating, and then years more of further training depending on what they are going to specialize in.
-Very often, many doctors opt to take at least some part of their training overseas – and usually in Western countries, such as the United States, Australia, or Europe.
+And what about the medical staff: is training to a high standard?
+Globalization has helped to ensure new techniques and best practices are adopted quickly and in the Philippines, doctors spend at least six years in medical school before graduating, and then years more of further training depending on their chosen specialty.
+Very often, many doctors opt to take at least some part of their training overseas, usually in Western countries, such as the United States, Australia, or Europe.
 You may also want to check out professional societies, such as the Rhinoplasty Society, which may be of help.

-What we would say is that you should always do your own research if you are considering any kind of surgery– and that includes even if you were staying at home.
-Rhinoplasty, or a 'nose job', is a specialist surgery, and you should always find out what it entails so that you can ask appropriate questions of the surgeon to help you make up your mind.
+You should always do your own research if you are considering any kind of surgery–even if you elect to remain at home.
+Rhinoplasty, or a 'nose job', is a specialty surgery, and you should always find out what it entails so that you can ask appropriate questions of your surgeon to help ensure a rewarding outcome.

 Medical Departures conducts background checks on doctors, listing qualifications and professional memberships, as well as checking for any legal or criminal records.
 We pay onsite visits to clinics, list real patient reviews and publish high definition clinic photos.
-No checks are absolutely foolproof–no surgery can ever be 100% guaranteed– but at least if you start off with a facility where all the credentials stack-up then you are giving yourself the best start possible.
+While no checks are absolutely foolproof–no surgery can ever be 100% guaranteed–starting off with a facility where all the credentials stack up helps you mitigate risks of complications or an undesirable outcome.

 This is not a one-size-fits-all procedure and one person’s rhinoplasty is not likely to be the same as another’s.
-Some people only need minor intervention, whereas others may require major reconstruction.
-Surgery could between one hour and six hours.
+Some patients require only minor intervention, whereas others may require major reconstruction.
+Surgery usually lasts between one and six hours.

-The recovery time will vary, depending on the extent of your surgery, but it could be a few weeks before the inflammation and bruising subside and you feel comfortable enough to fly home.
-The first few days after surgery will be uncomfortable.
-Your nose may be packed with gauze and you may have a splint, which will make breathing difficult.
+Recovery times vary, depending on the extent of your surgery.
+The first few days after surgery will be uncomfortable; your nose may be packed with gauze and you may have a splint, which will make breathing difficult.
 You will be advised to sleep on your back, preferably propped up on pillows to keep elevated, which will help with the swelling.

-You will need to take things slowly and steadily, being mindful not to knock your nose.
+You will need to take things slowly, being mindful not to knock your nose.
 Gentle exercise may be resumed after three weeks but contact sports and anything too energetic or strenuous should be avoided for six weeks.